ADHD and ASD: A Personal Story of Discovery and Acceptance

 In contemporary Latin contexts, "pensum" (plural "pensa") is often used to mean a task or lesson, and you might encounter it in educational settings, especially within classical studies or in phrases related to the workload of students or scholars.

-"Another Brick in the Wall," by Pink Floyd from their 1979 album "The Wall," is renowned for its critical portrayal of rigid and authoritarian schooling systems.
-The song’s lyrics, where children assertively sing "We don't need no education," challenge the oppressive educational practices of the time.
-This message of resistance against the conformity enforced by schools resonates deeply with the experience of neurodiverse individuals.
-For someone with neurodiverse traits, such as ADHD or Autism, the conventional school environment can often feel particularly alienating and restrictive.
-These individuals might struggle with the demand for uniformity and the sensory overload of traditional classrooms, much like the children in the song fighting against being turned into "just another brick in the wall."
+This message of resistance against the conformity enforced by schools resonates deeply with the experience of someone with neurodiverse traits, such as ADHD or Autism, as the conventional school environment often felt particularly alienating and restrictive.
+These individuals struggled with the demand for uniformity and the sensory overload of traditional classrooms, much like the children in the song fighting against being turned into "just another brick in the wall."
 The song's narrative of isolation and rebellion highlight the profound impact that an inflexible education system can have on a neurodiverse mind.

 Watching this video all these decades later brings back those memories vividly.
 It is as it was—brutal and life altering.
 The raw emotion and rebellious spirit in the song stir a deep response within me.
 It upsets me deeply to recall those years, a poignant reminder of the challenges and isolating experiences that shaped me.
 The echoes of those days resonate as a stark testament to the resilience required to navigate such a world.